Gaia-X: Evolution into the Compliance Document

+the issuer, the date of issue and the period of validity.

+In November 2022, the first batch of 176 compliant service were released by CISPE members..
+In June 2025, the first suite for Gaia-X compliance has been released.
+In November 2025, the CISPE-operated catalogue developed by CDE presented at the Gaia-X Summit in Porto contained more than 600 services from 15 providers.
+Five providers — Cloud Temple, Thésée DataCenter, Opiquad, OVHcloud and Seeweb — were the first to offer services with the Gaia-X Label Level 3.

 Use cases

 Live use cases demonstrate how Gaia-X concepts ease data space management or data exchange.
 Gaia‑X is in its implementation phase, with more than 180 data spaces.

 Lighthouse Data Spaces

 Some data spaces are recognised by the Gaia-X AISBL as the best examples to showcase how Gaia-X concepts can foster European data sovereignty and value creation.

 These data spaces span across diverse sectors such as the automotive, aeronautics and space or manufacturing industry, but also cloud services.

 Lighthouse Projects

 Lighthouse Projects aims to create data exchange platforms based on transparency, trust and openness.
 Many sectors are targeted, like agriculture, mobility, industry, health, energy or finance.